vmonfred0/I_like_trains/README.md

 to implement various strategies while avoiding collisions.

 Your objective will be to modify [common/agents/agent.py](/common/agents/agent.py) file and implement logic to control your train.
-You may add additional files to the directory but do not modify any existing files, except for [common/agents/agent.py](/common/agents/agent.py).
+You may add additional files to the directory but do not modify any existing files outside of [common/agents](/common/agents).
+You can make different versions of your agent by copying the [agent.py](/client/agent.py) file, renaming it and modifying it.

 ## Setup Instructions